4y0/ui-router-seed/README.md

 instant web development gratification.
 Just clone the repo (or download the zip/tarball) and you're ready to develop your application.

+_You can also use the [movl cli util](https://www.npmjs.com/package/movl) to download the repo zip as a local seed so you don't have to clone / download the zip/tarball anytime you wish to scaffold_

-The seed app shows how to wire together Angular client-side components with Express on the server.
+The seed app shows how to wire together Angular client-side components (using the ui-router library) with Express on the server.
 It also illustrates writing angular partials/views with the Jade templating library.

 _Note: Although Jade supports interpolation, you should be doing that mostly on the client.
 Mixing server and browser templating will convolute your app.
 Instead, use Jade as a syntactic sugar for HTML, and let AngularJS take care of interpolation on the browser side._

-## How to use angular-express-seed
+## How to use ui-router-seed

-Clone the angular-express-seed repository, run `npm install` to grab the dependencies, and start hacking!
+Clone the ui-router-seed repository, run `npm install` and `bower install` to grab the dependencies, and start hacking!

 ### Running the app